Isabella (1827 ship)

 Isabella was a 323-ton merchant ship built in Whitby, England in 1827.
-She made one voyage transporting convicts from Ireland to Australia.
+She made one voyage transporting convicts in 1840 from Ireland to Australia.
 She was wrecked on a reef off the Caroline Islands in 1841.

 Career

-Isabella first appeared in the Register of Shipping for 1827 with J. Brown, master, and Nelson & Co. as owner.
+Isabella first appeared in the Register of Shipping for 1827, with J. Brown, master, and Nelson & Co. as owner.
 Her trade was Weymouth to the Baltic.

-The entry for Isabella in Lloyd's Register for 1840 gave her master as "M'Ausland", her owner as H. Nelson, her homeport as London, and her trade as London to Sydney.
+The entry for Isabella in Lloyd's Register for 1840, gave her master as "M'Ausland", her owner as H. Nelson, her homeport as London, and her trade as London to Sydney.

-Under the command of Alexander McAusland and surgeon Henry Mahon, Isabella left Dublin, Ireland, on 5 March 1840 and arrived at Sydney on 24 July 1840, having sailed via the Cape of Good Hope.
-She embarked 119 female convicts, passengers, and cargo.
+Under the command of Alexander McAusland and surgeon Henry Mahon, Isabella left Dublin, Ireland, on 5 March 1840, and arrived at Sydney on 24 July 1840, having sailed via the Cape of Good Hope.
+She had embarked 119 female convicts, passengers, and cargo.
 No convicts died on the voyage.

-Isabella sailed from Sydney for Newcastle on 27 August in ballast.
+Isabella sailed from Sydney for Newcastle on 27 August, in ballast.
 She arrived back in Sydney on 6 October.
 On 22 December, Isabella left Port Jackson bound for Guam in ballast.